merledu/azadi-soc/README.md

 ```
 fusesoc library add azadi https://github.com/Nameer-Iqbal-Ansari/azadi-II
 ```
-We are now ready to do our first exercises with AZADI.
+We are now ready to do our first exercises with AZADI-II.
 Following are the options to run the basic tests on the SoC.
-1. Run simulation directly using pre-build makefile by simple executing `make` from the root and get `.vcd` file in `logs`.
+1. Run simulation directly using Makefile by executing `make` from the root and get `.vcd` file in `logs`.
-2. Run simulation through `FuseSoc`.
+2. Run simulation through `FuseSoc`, From root run:
 ```
 fusesoc run --target=sim azadi --cycles=519800 --HEX=$AZADI_ROOT/verif/tests/basic_test/test.hex
 ```